List of Ouran High School Host Club characters: Haruhi Fujioka

 Upon discovering Haruhi Fujioka's (藤岡 ハルヒ, Fujioka Haruhi) gender, Tamaki insists that they keep it their secret, which becomes the basis of the gender-bender humor throughout the series.
-Haruhi, herself, is portrayed as a female who firmly believes outward trappings, such as wealth or beauty, are secondary in importance to a person's inner qualities.
+Haruhi is portrayed as a female who firmly believes outward trappings, such as wealth or beauty, are secondary in importance to a person's inner qualities.
 She is not particularly invested in protecting her gender secret.
 Her cross-dressing as a boy is largely pragmatic due to her inability to afford the $3,000 school uniform herself and her need to act as a Host to pay off her debt.
 It is mainly the male Hosts who panic that Haruhi's gender will be exposed, leading them to engage in ridiculous schemes to avoid this, which would result in Haruhi having to leave the club and attracting the attention of other males.
 She is fairly oblivious to physical or sexual attention in general.
 For example, she is entirely unfazed when the twins lick cookie crumbs off her face to rile Tamaki.

 Haruhi is dedicated to her studies and aspires to enter law school to emulate her deceased mother.
 Her father has a temperament similar to Tamaki's.
 He works as a host/bartender in a cross-dressing club to support their middle-class lifestyle, contributing to her lax attitude towards gender.
 She is practical and honest to a fault but also caring and insightful.
 Haruhi dislikes needless extravagance, often finding the Host Club's antics annoying, and dislikes the artificial.
 While not above manipulating them for her reasons, she appreciates the boys' protectiveness and their genuine desire to "make every girl happy."
 The series shows how Haruhi interacts with each of them in different ways and how her relationships evolve.
 Haruhi tends to be apathetic towards events, preferring to remain at a distance, and observing until she needs to act.
 She is astute in gauging other people's motives, and her ability to see people's true intentions through their deception is the main reason others are drawn to her.
 Haruhi dislikes sweets but has a fondness for seafood.
 Her desire to try otoro, a costly, high grade of sushi tuna, is a recurring gag.

 The manga storyline goes far beyond the 26 episodes of the anime and shows the deepening relationship between Haruhi and Tamaki.
 There, Haruhi's determination to pursue her education is paramount, and she initially denies her budding feelings for Tamaki.
 Through ongoing shared life events, which include dissolution of the club due to the Suoh matriarch's orders, Tamaki's reunion with his mother, and Haruhi going to the U.S. to study, the two become a couple.
 In the omake that follows the manga's conclusion, Haruhi still cannot commit fully to the relationship because of their ages.
 Still, eventually, they marry, as seen in an omake set two years after the manga's close.
 They are the first of the Host Club members to have children.